George Stoddart Whitmore

-Sir George Stoddart Whitmore KCMG (30 May 1829 – 16 March 1903) was a notable New Zealand soldier, military leader, runholder and politician.
+Sir George Stoddart Whitmore KCMG (30 May 1829 – 16 March 1903) was a New Zealand soldier, military leader, runholder and politician.

 Early life

 Whitmore was born on 30 May 1829 to a lieutenant in the British Army, stationed in Malta with the Royal Engineers, and his wife.
 His maternal grandfather was Sir John Stoddart, the Chief Justice of Malta while his paternal grandfather was General Sir George Whitmore.
 He also had several uncles serving in the British Army.
 He was educated at Edinburgh Academy and then went on to the Staff College.

 Military career

 Whitmore entered the British Army in 1847 as an ensign in the Cape Mounted Rifles, a unit serving in South Africa.
 He fought in the Xhosa Wars the same year and then the Boer insurrection of 1848.
 He was promoted to lieutenant in May 1850, and was involved in a further conflict with the Xhosa from 1851 to 1853.
 For a time he was commander of the escort for the Governor of Cape Colony, Sir Harry Smith.
 He was present at the Battle of Berea, serving as Sir George Cathcart's brigade major.
 His service in South Africa ended in 1854 and he returned to England.
 He was accompanied by his wife, Eliza McGlocking, who he had met in 1851.
 The couple went on to have three children.

 Promoted to captain in July 1854, Whitmore was posted to the 62nd Regiment of Foot.
 He went with the regiment to the Crimea where it was serving in the Crimean War.
 It fought in the Siege of Sevastopol, during which half the officers in his regiment were killed.
 He later commanded a unit of cavalry, made up of Turkish volunteers.
 He then performed logistical operations in Austria–Hungary, Romania, and Russia.
 Well regarded for his service in the war, he was rewarded with the fourth class of Order of the Medjidie, a Turkish decoration.

 In 1858, Whitmore attended Staff College but withdrew from his studies on account of health issues.
 He was later sent to Canada for a time to serve as aide-de-camp to the General Officer Commanding, Canada, Major-General William Eyre.
 He was able to resume his studies in 1860 and graduated from Staff College with top marks.

 In 1861 Whitmore was dispatched to New Zealand as military secretary to Lieutenant-General Duncan Cameron, the newly appointed commander of British forces in that country.
 At the time, the British forces were engaged in hostilities with Maori in the Taranaki region.
 However, when Whitmore and Cameron arrived in New Zealand in March 1861, the conflict had ceased.
 After 12 months, and frustrated with the lack of opportunities to demonstrate their military abilities, both men tendered their resignation from the British Army; while Cameron's was declined, Whitmore's was accepted.